Codepath-Group11/Test/README.md

 - [X] API Services
    - [X] Setup Parse database with User class
-   - [X] User coming to our app for the first needs to be able to login using google/facebook.
+   - [X] User coming to our app for the first needs to be able to login using Spotify.
 The user object should be saved to Parse.
-   - [X] A user should be able to connect to multiple (1 or more) subscription/free music services securely.
+   - [X] A user should be able to connect to Fitbit service securely.
-   - [X] A user will need to be able to de-activate their a service from their account.
+   - [X] A user will need to be able to de-activate both services from their account.
 - [X] Playlists
    - [X] Pull in all the playlists and songs within the playlists from the services the user has subscribed to.
    - [X] Have a in app music player